wbyoung/azul/docs/source/guides/backends.md

 All features are known to work with PostgreSQL.

+### `Query#returning`

+An additional query method, `returning` can be used to return a specific value from [insert queries][azul-queries#insert].
+This method is only fully supported in PostgreSQL.

 ## MySQL

 All features are known to work with MySQL.

+### `Query#returning`

+Using MySQL, the only value that can be returned is the auto-incremented primary key.
+Requesting any other value will result in undefined behavior.

 ## SQLite3

 There are a few features that are currently not supported in SQLite3.
 If you'd like to see these improved, please open [an issue][azul-issues] or send over a [pull request][azul-pulls] with support.

+### `Query#returning`

+Using SQLite3, the only value that can be returned is the primary key if it is aliased to the [`ROWID`][sqlite-autoinc].
+Requesting any other value will result in undefined behavior.

 ### `Schema#alterTable`